Adding Lesson Content

 Optional and Important Material

-The Carpentries Workbench includes fenced divs for highlighting key material that should not be skipped during instruction, as well as optional content that can be covered if time permits.
+The Carpentries Workbench includes fenced divs for highlighting key material that should not be skipped during instruction (with the callout keyword), as well as optional content that can be covered if time permits (spoiler keyword).

 Often lessons have more content than can be reasonably taught in the amount of time allotted.
 This is especially true for collaboratively developed lessons as each contributor/instructor may have additional items they’d like to see included, leading to “scope creep”.